-AVP Guatemala partnered with the National Civil Police Chaplain´s Office in 2017 to work with recent police graduates after 14 officers committed suicide in 2016.
-Since this partnership began, AVP Facilitators reached over 500 National Civil Police Officers, offering 16 workshops with officers, chaplains and students, approximately half of whom were women.
+AVP Guatemala partnered with the National Civil Police Chaplain’s office in 2017 to work with recent police graduates after 14 officers committed suicide in 2016.
+Since this partnership began, AVP Facilitators reached over 500 National Civil Police Officers, offering 16 workshops with officers, chaplains and students, approximately half of whom are women.

-When facilitators began workshops with officers, they quickly realized that they were traumatized, under resourced, underpaid and lacked the training and tools needed to de-escalate conflicts in Guatemala City where an estimated 100 deaths a week occur.
+When facilitators began workshops with officers, they quickly realized that many police officers were dealing with trauma.
+They heard testimonies of officers being underpaid and lacking the training and tools needed to de-escalate conflicts in Guatemala City, where an estimated 100 deaths a week occur.

 “There is a lot of violence thrown at them daily.
-Many times they arrive at a crime scene and don’t know if they will leave alive,” Escobar explained.
-“Sometimes they find a woman cut into pieces.
-They don’t even see (others) as human anymore.
+Many times they arrive at a crime scene and don’t know if they will leave alive,” Lorena Escobar, AVP Guatemala National Coordinator, explained.
+“Sometimes they find a woman cut into pieces… They don’t even see (others) as human anymore.
 They have to desensitize themselves, but the trauma never stops because they live through something new every day.”

-Workshops help Officers see their own humanity and learn important tools to transform situations of conflict in both their work and personal lives.
+According to narrative reports, the workshops help officers see their own humanity and learn important tools to transform situations of conflict in both their work and personal lives.